 What if I am the applicant but the invoice needs to be paid by someone else?

-In that case all you would need to do is put the person's name who is responsible for the invoice in the 'Authorisation' section of the application.
-We will then update the invoice, but please remember that only the applicant and any other users that the consent has been shared with will see this so it is up to the applicant to forward this onto the payer.
+In this case, all you would need to do is put the person's name who is responsible for the invoice in the 'Authorisation' section of the application.
+We will then update the invoice, but please remember that only the applicant and any other users that the consent has been shared with will see this, so it is up to the applicant to forward this onto the payer.

 If your consent is declined at the initial stage then you should have received a PDF which will explain what you are missing and what you need to resubmit.